Corrective rape

-Corrective rape, also called curative rape, as well as homophobic rape, is a hate crime in which one or more people are raped because of their perceived sexual orientation such as homosexuality or bisexuality.
+Corrective rape, also called curative rape or homophobic rape, is a hate crime in which somebody is raped because of their perceived sexual orientation or gender identity.
 The common intended consequence of the rape, as claimed by the perpetrator, is to turn the person heterosexual.

-The term corrective rape was coined in South Africa after well-known cases of corrective rapes of lesbian women such as Eudy Simelane (who was also murdered in the same attack) and Zoliswa Nkonyana became public.
+The term was coined in South Africa after well-known cases of corrective rapes of lesbian women such as Eudy Simelane (who was also murdered in the same attack) and Zoliswa Nkonyana became public.
 Popularization of the term has raised awareness and encouraged LGBT+ people in countries across the world to come forward with their own stories of being raped as punishment for or in an attempt to change their sexual orientation or gender identity.
 Although some countries have laws protecting LGBT+ people, corrective rape is often overlooked.

 Definitions

 Corrective rape is the use of rape against people who do not conform to perceived social norms regarding human sexuality or gender roles.
 The goal is to punish perceived abnormal behavior and reinforce societal norms.
 The crime was first identified in South Africa, where it is sometimes supervised by members of the woman's family or local community.
 One of the earliest known mentions of the term is by South African feminist activist Bernedette Muthien during an August 2001 interview by Human Rights Watch in Cape Town:

 Lesbians are particularly targeted for gang rape.
 African lesbians are more likely to be raped as lesbians in the townships.
 To what extent are coloured lesbians also targeted for rape because of their sexual orientation?
 There are no statistics for this, and I don't know what percent of coloured lesbians are targeted for corrective rape action.
 Growing up, I never heard that lesbians were targeted in this way and so I want to know when that started happening.
 Gangsterism has always existed in the townships, so you can't attribute it to that.
 I don't know why black lesbians are targeted more, either.
 I'd like to know how many women are being raped by brothers, fathers, etc., in coloured townships.
 Why is no one studying this?
 Has it just been under-reported, not studied, or what?

 The United Nations UNAIDS 2015 Terminology Guidelines suggests that the term corrective rape should no longer be used, as it gives off the perception that something needs to be fixed.
 The guidelines propose that the term homophobic rape should be used instead.
 The words "so-called 'curative' or 'corrective' rape" were mentioned in 2011 in the first UN report on discrimination and violence against LGBT+ people.
 A 2013 global study on HIV/AIDS suggested the term lesphobic rape to emphasize the fact that lesbians constitute the overwhelming majority of victims of this phenomenon.
-Others have emphasized that gay men, transgender, asexual and intersex people can also be victims of corrective rape for similar reasons.
+Others have emphasized that other members of the LGBTQ community can also be victims of corrective rape for similar reasons.